ManindraDeMel/Catan-Dice-Extra/admin/E-review-u7156805.md

 ### Further improvements

-I feel that ```hmRoads``` ould've been automated instead of hard-coded coordinates.
+I feel that ```hmRoads``` could've been automated instead of hard-coded coordinates.
 However, this still gets the job done!